Abelian motives and Shimura varieties in nonzero characteristic: Conjecture A

-because $L^{-r}\delta$ is Lefschetz, and so $\gamma$ is $w$-Lefschetz.
 In particular, we see that $A(X,L)$ holds for $w$-rational classes when $X$ is an abelian variety.
-Therefore, $\ast$ preserves $w$-Lefschetz classes on an abelian variety, the Hodge standard conjecture holds, and conjecture $D(X)$ holds. \end{plain}
+Therefore, $\ast$ preserves $w$-Lefschetz classes on an abelian variety, the Hodge standard conjecture holds, and conjecture $D(X)$ holds. \end{proof}

+\begin{corollary} Let $A$ be an abelian variety over $\mathbb{Q}{}^{\mathrm{al}}$ with good reduction at $w$.
+The Lefschetz standard conjecture holds for $w$-rational classes on $A$. \end{corollary}